 Delete a mount target

-• After you delete a mount target, you cannot restore the mount target.
+After you delete a mount target, the mount target cannot be restored.
 Proceed with caution.

 FAQ

-For more FAQ about mount targets, see FAQ about basic management features.
+For more information about how to manage file systems, mount targets, and permission groups, see FAQ about basic management features.